September and January start dates - part-time distance learning study available

 The aim of this course is to provide you with an understanding of the processes associated with modern systems analysis and design.
 In the course you will learn to understand what a particular software should do in order to meet customer needs, and to specify its corresponding functionalities in a meaningful and disciplined way.
 In this way it will introduce you to the tools and techniques available to the analyst/designer and cover the fundamental issues associated with project management.

-This courses covers modern business computing, and security for computing.
+Covers modern business computing and approaches to developing business ideas .
 Businesses need websites to reach their customers, get their supplies, and help them integrate their different parts of the business.
-Security and protection of privacy are major issues.
-You will learn to critically evaluate alternative solutions to enterprise problems incorporating security issues.
+You will learn to critically evaluate alternative solutions to developing business ideas.

 You will learn how to design systems that are easy to use by people.
 This covers the whole user-centred design process: from finding out what your users are like and analysing user tasks, to evaluating your designs and planning user tests.
 The course also covers contemporary topics like conversational interfaces, and content-based filtering.